mikeal/car-transaction/README.md

 protocols and outside them, on disc, in memory, etc.

 So you can build these little merkle trees with the library above that
-* are encoded in `dag-cbor`, which is fairly efficient format,
+* are encoded in `dag-cbor`, a fairly efficient format,
 * and all the hash addressed web3 and blockchain stuff works and interops,
 * and it's as easy as working with JSON,
   * with inline binary,